ctablex/core/packages/ctablex-table/docs/COMPONENTS.md

 Renders `<tr>el child</tr>` and ignores `children`.
 The `el` prop's children take precedence over `<HeaderRow>`'s children.

 **Note:** Avoid passing children to the `el` prop.
 Use `<HeaderRow>`'s children instead to maintain clarity and expected behavior.

+## Column inside header

+Columns accept two prop, `header` and `accessor`. when header is render inside the header context (i.e. inside TableHeader), it renders the `header` prop as the content of the header cell.